augustjanse/jabref/report.md

 1. The problem with storing the API
 2. When requesting the key from Worldcat, the authority is not instantly delivered/denied.
 3. When we first run the original project using ./gradlew test, the build fails and 9 test cases failed.

+Problems with Worldcat-fetcher:

+We had trouble obtaining a key for the Worldcat Search API.
+Keys can only be obtained by libraries that maintain Worldcat discovery and/or OCLC Cataloging subscriptions.
+One of these libraries are the KTH-library, but unfortunetly when we contacted them they couldnt help us with our issue.
+KTH IT-support was also contacted but couldnt provide any help.

+In the comment section of the issue we made a request to the admins to check if they could provide a sandbox-key for testing, their response was to obtain one by ourselves.

 ## Overall experience